Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Experiment

 \textbf{Watermark Recovery on Common Manipulations.} The watermarks are represented via binary values, and the bit-wise accuracy of the recovered watermark is computed by comparing it to the original watermark following

-where $d_\textrm{ham}$ computes the hamming distance~\cite{Hamming[21]} between the recovered and original watermarks $m_\textrm{rec}$ and $m$, and $l$ refers to the watermark length.
+where $d_\textrm{ham}$ computes the hamming distance~\cite{Hamming[21]} between the recovered and original watermarks $m_\textrm{rec}$ and $m$, respectively, and $l$ refers to the watermark length.
 In the experiment, each type of manipulation in $P_\textrm{common}$ and $P_\textrm{swap}$ is performed on the watermarked image $I_\textrm{rec}$ before extracting the watermark via the decoder.

-The watermark recovery performance in the comparative experiment is reported in Table~\ref{tab:bit_accuracy_celebahq}.
-Specifically, considering the common manipulations, our method outperforms HiDDeN~\cite{Hidden[4]}, RDA~\cite{RootDeepfake[33]}, CIN~\cite{CIN[6]}, and ARWGAN~\cite{ARWGAN[53]} at the $128 \times 128$ resolution with a better average accuracy, and our performance is competitive against MBRS~\cite{MBRS[5]} with an acceptable average accuracy above $99\%$, achieving the second best statistic.
-However, it can be observed from Table~\ref{tab:vis_quality_celeba} that MBRS heavily suffers visual quality issues with unsatisfactory PSNR and SSIM values ($33.01$ and $0.775$) in order to achieve the best bit-wise watermark recovery accuracy in Table~\ref{tab:bit_accuracy_celebahq}.
-As for the $256 \times 256$ resolution, we reached an average accuracy of $99.07\%$ on the common manipulations, outperforming the existing state-of-the-art methods.
-On the contrary, although accomplishes reasonable visual quality as listed in Table~\ref{tab:vis_quality_celeba}, MBRS experiences a large performance damping on the common manipulations in Table~\ref{tab:bit_accuracy_celebahq} with respect to the watermark recovery accuracy compared to the $128 \times 128$ resolution version.
+The watermark recovery performance in the comparative experiment is reported in Table~\ref{tab:bit_accuracy_celebahq_128} and Table~\ref{tab:bit_accuracy_celebahq_256}.
+Specifically, considering the common manipulations, our method outperforms HiDDeN~\cite{Hidden[4]}, RDA~\cite{RootDeepfake[33]}, CIN~\cite{CIN[6]}, ARWGAN~\cite{ARWGAN[53]}, SepMark~\cite{SepMark[10]}, and WEvade~\cite{jiang2023evading[74]} at the $128 \times 128$ resolution with a better average accuracy, and our performance is competitive against MBRS~\cite{MBRS[5]} with an acceptable average accuracy above $99\%$, achieving the second best statistic.
+However, it can be observed from Table~\ref{tab:vis_quality_celeba} that MBRS heavily suffers from visual quality issues with unsatisfactory PSNR and SSIM values ($33.01$ and $0.775$) in order to achieve the best bit-wise watermark recovery accuracy in Table~\ref{tab:bit_accuracy_celebahq_128}.
+As for the $256 \times 256$ resolution, in Table~\ref{tab:bit_accuracy_celebahq_256}, we reached an average accuracy of $99.07\%$ on the common manipulations, outperforming existing state-of-the-art methods.
+On the contrary, although accomplishes reasonable visual quality as listed in Table~\ref{tab:vis_quality_celeba}, MBRS experiences a large performance damping on the common manipulations in Table~\ref{tab:bit_accuracy_celebahq_256} with respect to the watermark recovery accuracy compared to its $128 \times 128$ resolution version.
+Meanwhile, although having an average robustness slightly lower than ours, InvisMark~\cite{InvisMark[75]} achieves a promising second-best value of $98.13\%$.
+On the other hand, IMD~\cite{asnani2022proactive[70]}, MaLP~\cite{asnani2023pro_loc[69]}, and FaceSigns~\cite{FaceSigns[9]} are semi-fragile approaches, where the former two justify watermark recovery performance by the cosine similarity between recovered and original watermarks.
+Unfortunately, they each fail to stay robust when facing some common manipulations, leading to relatively far gaps from the perfect cosine similarity value ($1.0$) and accuracy ($100.00\%$).
+More findings are discussed when evaluating them against face swapping manipulations, as they are supposed to be fragile.